-The Bachelor of Business Administration degree is intended for non-traditional students seeking to complete a degree in business administration while pursuing a full-time career.
+The Bachelor of Business Administration and the Bachelor of Science in Business Administration with a Management Track degrees are intended for non-traditional students seeking to complete a degree in business administration while pursuing a full-time career.

-Traditional students majoring in accounting, business administration, and computer information systems are required to complete a common professional component consisting of fifty-one hours of coursework: AC 241 , AC 242 ; BA 151 , BA 319 , BA 336 , BA 353 , BA 430 , BA 454 ; CIS 101 , CIS 301 ; EC 201 , EC 202 ; FI 330 ; MA 211 ; MGT 321 , MGT 426 ; MKT 311 .
+Traditional students majoring in accounting, business administration, computer information systems, digital media and advertising, integrated marketing communications, management, and software development are required to complete a common professional component consisting of fifty-one hours of coursework: AC 241 , AC 242 ; BA 151 , BA 319 , BA 336 , BA 353 , BA 430 , BA 454 ; CIS 101 , CIS 301 ; EC 201 , EC 202 ; FI 330 ; MA 211 ; MGT 321 , MGT 426 ; MKT 311 .
 An additional supporting course from the UM basic core is required: MA 110 .
 In addition, students pursuing these three majors are not required to declare minors.
 Successful completion of BA 460 /BBA 460 is a requirement for all undergraduate student majors in the School of Business.
 All School of Business majors must complete a three-hour “Applied Learning Requirement” in the form of an internship, Study Abroad, or Applied Learning Course.

 The requirements for specific majors and tracks are discussed under each area.

 Attendance Policy for the School of Business Traditional Programs